-Basically, it’s a way for owners to automate what would otherwise be a tangle of time-consuming transfers — giving them full opportunity to capitalize on short-term investments.
+A sweep account it’s a way for owners to automate what would otherwise be a tangle of time-consuming transfers, giving them full opportunity to capitalize on short-term investments.

-Traditionally, to complete an account transfer, an owner or employee would have to visit a branch and write out deposit slips for each transfer.
+Any way to make account transfers more efficient can return valuable time and labor resources to small business owners.
+Traditionally, to complete an account transfer, you must visit a branch and write out deposit slips for each transfer.

-However, with cutting-edge cash management solutions from Bank Midewst, SMBs can significantly simplify the transfer process.
-You can initiate a transfer online if the accounts involved are with the same bank as your principal business checking account, plus you can more quickly complete ACH transactions without painstakingly tracking full numbers and routing information.
+However, with cutting-edge cash management solutions from Bank Midwest, you can significantly simplify the transfer process.
+Initiate a transfer online if the accounts involved are with the same bank as your principal business checking account; plus, you can complete ACH transactions quicker without painstakingly tracking full numbers and routing information.

 You don’t want to mess around when it comes to your money, so be sure your business has ample fraud prevention tools it can use to protect its finances.

-Bank Midwest understands the importance of robust fraud prevention and can provide our business banking customers with defensive measures like:
+Bank Midwest understands the importance of robust fraud prevention, providing you with defensive measures like:

-- Positive pay: Match presented checks to previously authorized check payments to quickly verify authenticity.
+- Positive pay: Match presented checks to previously authorized checks to quickly verify authenticity.